Ishika-Goel/Patient-Health-record-System/README.md

 # PROBLEM STATEMENT
 •	One of the major problem in the traditional paper based system is time and space wastage.

-•	In order to increase the efficiency of managing patient details and provide the securable environment for a long time period, we chose this project
+•	In order to increase the efficiency of managing patient details and provide the securable environment for a long time period, we chose this project.

+# PATIENT HEALTH RECORD SYSTEM
+•	A Patient health record system is an organized collection of patient and population stored health information in digital composition.

+•	These records can be shared over different health care settings.
+Records can be shared through network-connected, enterprise-wide information systems or other information networks and exchanges.

+•	These systems may include a range of data, including demographics, medical history, medication and allergies, immunization status, laboratory test results, radiology images, vital signs, personal statistics like age and weight, and billing information.

+# OBJECTIVES
+•		To computerize all details regarding patient and hospital details.Scheduling the appointment of patient with doctors to make it convenient for both.

+•	Scheduling the services of specialized doctors and emergency properly so that facilities provided by hospital are fully utilized in effective and efficient manner.
+The information of the patients should be kept up to date and there record should be kept in the system for historical purposes.

+# METHODOLOGY
+The ‘Patient Health Record System’ is based on the database, Object-oriented programming language and networking techniques.
+MySQL is used in areas where keeping records in the database is necessary.
+This system uses C++ as the front-end software which is an object-oriented programming language technique and has connectivity with MYSQL, the back end software.

+ Analysis:

+•System planning and initial investigation.

+•Information gathering

+•Applying analysis tool for structured analysis

+•Feasibility study

+•Cost/benefit analysis